I needed something to shake up my Friday after-work routine. A pub crawl, I suggested to my friend, Liz. Down Central Avenue. On the rail.

 Despite the technology, conversations were loud, and the sweet aroma of coffee and pastries was heady.
 We perched ourselves on a low-slung leather couch and ordered coffees and a peanut-butter-and-chocolate ganache torte to share.

-In the end, the all-day pass on light rail cost us each $4.
+In the end, the all-day pass on rail cost us each $4.
 It was easily worth its weight in calories.

 About the author: Nora Burba Trulsson